jeffreycwitt/hn202/docs/class-10.md

 Instead of relying on protection from a local prince or even a local bishop (who would have often been an appointee of the local prince), Cluny paid an annual sum directly to Rome for recognition and defense.

-The Charter also insisted that Cluny would retain the right to “abbatial election”.
+The Charter also insisted that Cluny would retain the right to "abbatial election".
 They could choose their own abbot rather than having to accept an abbot appointed by the local ruler (or bishop, who, again, was appointed by a local ruler).

-As we know, Cluny was, by the 11th century, a runaway success, and in the minds of many of its monks and aristocrats sympathetic to church reform this success had a lot to do with its independence from local state control.
+As we know, Cluny was, by the 11th century, a runaway success, and -- in the minds of many of its monks and aristocrats sympathetic to church reform -- this success had a lot to do with its independence from local state control.

 It is no accident then that most of the so-called "reforming" popes of the 11th century were former leading monks within Cluny and other similar monastic movements.
 Robinson writes: